Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

   <img src="./Archive/images/3.%20Readme_images/image01.png" alt="Image 1">
 </p>

 <p align="center">Figure 1.
-Using Second Harmonic Generation (SHG), a KTP nonlinear crystal converts a 1064 nm red laser (Fundamental Wave) into 532 nm green light (Second Harmonic Wave), effectively doubling the frequency of the original beam through a nonlinear optical processes.</p>
+During SHG, a KTP nonlinear crystal converts a 1064 nm red laser (Fundamental Wave) into 532 nm green laser (Second Harmonic Wave), effectively doubling the frequency of the original beam through a nonlinear optical process.</p>

-A portion of the absorebed energy is dissipated as heat within the crystal which potentially damages it and reduces its ability to produce the desired laser.
+A portion of the absorebed energy during SHG is dissipated as heat within the crystal which potentially damages it and reduces its ability to produce the desired laser.
 To address this issue, the crystal is equipped with a cooling system depicted in the figure 2.
-A coolant circulates around the crystal, absorbing the heat generated during SHG, thereby maintaining an optimal temperature for a more efficient SHG.
+A coolant circulates around the crystal, absorbing the heat thereby maintaining an optimal temperature for a more efficient SHG.
 The crystal's lateral surface is maintained at a constant temperature through cooling.
 Typically, a double layer of copper covers these surfaces, with either water or liquid nitrogen passing through it.
 This ensures a constant temperature condition at the crystal's side surface.
 Additionally, the input and output surfaces of the crystal are cooled through both radiation and convection.
 Heat reaches these surfaces through conduction and is then transferred away by convection and radiation processes.

 <p align="center">
   <img src="./Archive/images/3.%20Readme_images/image02.png" alt="Image 2" width="65%">